bigfix/developer.bigfix.com/README.md

     $ vagrant up
     $ vagrant ssh

-To build your changes run:
+To build your changes, run this command inside the virtual machine:

     $ /vagrant/site/build